Skip to main content

 2025 Leeds Summer Group Show

-I am delighted to have been selected to show ‘Porth Cwyfan map’ and ‘Delineation Line’ as part of this annual open summer show in Leeds.
+I am delighted to have been selected to show ‘Porth Cwyfan map’ and ‘Delineation line’ as part of this show.

 Porth Cwyfan map